Quantum teleportation mediated by surface plasmon polariton: Experimental characterization of the sample

 \section{Experimental characterization of the sample}

 The transmission spectra are measured to characterize the transmission properties of our sample.
-The experimental setup for the transmission measurement is shown in Fig.~\ref{SIfig:Trans}\textbf{a}.
+The experimental setup for the transmission measurement is shown in Fig.~\ref{SIfig:Charact}.
 We use a polarizer and a half-wave plate (HWP) after a halogen tungsten light source to get a linear polarized light.
 The sample is focused by a 40$\times$ objective.
 The transmitted light is collected by another 40$\times$ objective and collimated into the multimode fibre connected to a spectrometer.
-For comparison, we also measure the unfocused transmission spectra using a 20$\times$ magnification objective (the results are shown in Fig.~1\textbf{c} of main text).
-We change the polarization of the incident light and find that the transmission spectra remain almost the same, which can be seen from Fig.~\ref{SIfig:Trans}\textbf{b}.
-This is consistent with our simulation results.
+For comparison, we also measure the unfocused transmission spectra using a 20$\times$ magnification objective (the results are shown in Fig.~1(c) of main text).
 It is worth mentioning that the ellipticity of holes remarkably influences the transmission spectra of different polarizations.
 We adjust the focus of FIB and wait for a few minutes to release the stress to improve the circularity of the holes during the fabrication.
-Figure~\ref{SIfig:Trans}\textbf{c} gives a comparison of the measurement and simulation results.
-From the figure we can see that the measured peak positions of the transmission spectra are close to those of simulations.
+Figure~\ref{SIfig:Trans} gives a comparison of the measurement and simulation results for three samples, i.e. $t$=150, $p$=700, $d$=250 (150700250), $t$=150, $p$=700, $d$=200 (150700200) and $t$=150, $p$=750, $d$=200 (150750200).
+From the figure we can see that the measured peak positions of the transmission spectra are consistent with those of simulations.
+The peak positions have a redshift when the period varies from 700 to 750 nm.
+When increasing the diameter of the holes from 200 to 250 nm, the transmittance has an obvious rise.
+We change the polarization of the incident light and find that the transmission spectra remain the same for the simulation results.
+For the experiment, the transmission spectra of different polarizations (V and H) have some differences due to the fabrication imperfection of the sample.
+The 150700200 hole array has an almost identical transmission spectrum for different polarizations and the peak position is around 810 nm, thus it is chosen for the teleportation experiment.